 One of the main goals of this workshop was to find out what librarians (both current and future) need to learn and which skills they need to develop (besides what they already know and the skills they already posses) to be able to create user centered and smart ICT based services.
 How they like to learn as being the subject of training programs was also explored.
 Second goal was to provide librarians with first hand experience on how to explore users' needs (by the use of innovative methodologies such Lego Serious Play[®], Hero's Journey, Gamification, Business Model YOU[®], Storytelling, Crowdfunding and Design Thinking) to enable them to design user-centered services.
-Third goal was to give them the opportunity to co-design 5 new smart ICT based/related services (with special focus on training and educational services).
-These prototypes and the skills and training they need to realize/materalize these services have been analysed by Hacettepe University (Department of Information Management) to design/developed 5 new training services to implement as one of the outcomes of the X-Libris Project (IO2).
-The last goal was experimenting with innovative methodologies in order to identify the most appropriate ones to incluse in Xlibris Methodology set.
-This includes exploring the best possible way to benefit from each methodology as well as discovering the best possible combination of methodologies to use together.
+Last goal was to give them the opportunity to co-design 5 new smart ICT based/related services (with special focus on training and educational services).
+These prototypes and the skills and training they need to realize/materialize these services have been analysed by Hacettepe University (Department of Information Management to design/ developed 5 new training service to implement as one of the outcomes of the X-Libris Project (IO2).

-Since it was the first project worskshop, preperations took relatively long time and started well in advance.
+Since it was the first project worskshop, preparations took relatively long time and started well in advance.
 A workshop flyer which explains the aim of the project and goals of the workshop was prepared.
 Since the main target groups of the Department's training activities are future librarians (students) and librarians, workshop participants were carefully selected from these two groups.
 Participation was by invitation and special attention paid to invite young and active librarians and students who have good level of ICT competencies and at least certain degree of interest towards social media, smart technologies and innovation.
 Special attention also paid in keeping a balance between librarians and students as well as between genders (3 out of 6 librarians and 4 out of seven students were female).
 Librarians were from well developed and leading university libraries both public and private universities (university libraries are always pioneers for new services in Turkey), and students were from different grades (second, third and final year).

 All participants were provided with information about the project and about the goals of the workshop.
 They were send the program in advance.
-Workshop Room was prepared one day before (a projector, modular tables, chairs, big size paper (80x80), post-its, colorful pens, etc were provided).
+Workshop Room was prepared one day before (a projector, modular tables, chairs, big size paper (80x80), post-its, colorful pens, Lego[®], BMYOU and Hero's Journey templates were provided).